 I can’t think of a way to describe the fabulous and unusual taste of ciabatta, except to say that once you’ve eaten it, you’ll never think of white bread in the same way again.
 Everyone who tries this homemade Italian bread loves it.
 “Ciabatta” means “slipper” in Italian.
 One glance at the short, stubby bread will make it clear how it was named.
 Ciabatta bread is a remarkable combination of rustic, country texture and elegant, tantalizing taste.
 It’s much lighter than its homely shape would indicate, and the porous, chewy interior is enclosed in a slightly crunchy crust.
 Eat it for breakfast or slice an entire ciabatta horizontally and stuff it with salami and cheese.

-When I was working on this recipe for the first publication of the book, I learned firsthand how hard it is to make correctly.
+When I was working on this ciabatta recipe for the first publication of the book, I learned firsthand how hard it is to make correctly.
 This was in the early 1980s, when ciabatta was an unfamiliar word and a bread unknown in America.
 I had tested the bread to my satisfaction and sent the recipe for testing to a friend who was a good cook and an able baker.
 When I got back her notes, they were scorching!
 She said she couldn’t possibly make the dough as I had written it.
 It stuck to her hands, it stuck to her work surface, and it was impossible to shape.
 Ooops.
 I swallowed hard and then went back to rewrite the headnote and recipe as it is now, trying to be really specific about how wet the dough is.
 You should not add extra flour or you will get discouraging results.